gvwilson/sdxjs/en/src/systems-programming/index.md

 ### Filtering arrays {: .exercise}

-Fill in the blank in the code below so that it runs correctly.
+Fill in the blank in the code below so that the output matches the one shown.
 Note: you can compare strings in JavaScript using `<`, `>=`, and other operators, so that (for example) `person.personal > 'P'` is `true` if someone's personal name starts with a letter that comes after 'P' in the alphabet.